COVID-19 pandemic in the Philippines: December 2020

-January 2021
+January to February 2021

-By January 2021, the DOH was monitoring at least two other noted mutations aside from the U.K. variant, namely the 501.V2 variant which originated from South Africa and another variant from Malaysia.
+By January 2021, the DOH was monitoring at least two other noted mutations besides the UK variant, namely the 501.V2 variant from South Africa and another variant from Malaysia.

-On January 5, 2021, Hong Kong reported that they detected the U.K. variant from a 30-year-old woman who arrived in the city from the Philippines on December 22, 2020, raising concerns that the strain may already be in the Philippines.
-The following day, a joint DOH–PGC study said that it has not detected the U.K. variant among 305 samples collected from November to December hospital admissions involving inbound travelers who have tested positive for COVID-19 upon arrival in the country.
+On January 5, 2021, Hong Kong health officials reported detecting the UK variant in a 30-year-old woman who arrived in the city from the Philippines on December 22, 2020, raising concerns that the strain may already be in the Philippines.

-On January 6, epidemiologist John Wong, who was part of DOH's technical advisory working group, said in a press briefing that if Lineage B.1.1.7 establishes itself in the Philippines, the total number of cases could rise about fifteen-fold.
-Wong provided two scenarios which assumed there are 20,000 cases at the beginning of the month.
-In the first scenario, COVID-19 has a r rate of 1.1 and the U.K. variant does not reach the Philippines which project an increase of cases to 32,000 by the end of the month.
-In the second scenario where Lineage B.1.1.7 does indeed establish itself in the country, the projected rise of cases could go as high as 300,000 in the same time period.

-On January 13, the DOH announced that the U.K. variant has been detected in the country when a 29-year-old man from Quezon City, who arrived in the country from the United Arab Emirates on January 7, tested positive for COVID-19.
-13 individuals who came in contact with the man also tested positive for COVID-19 days later.
-On January 22, 16 new cases associated with the U.K. variant has been confirmed in several places in country including Benguet, Laguna, and Mountain Province.
+On January 13, the DOH announced that the UK variant has been detected in the country when a 29-year-old man from Quezon City, who returned from the United Arab Emirates on January 7, tested positive for COVID-19.
+Thirteen individuals who came in contact with the man also tested positive for the variant days later.
+On January 22, 16 new cases associated with the UK variant were confirmed in several regions, including Benguet, Laguna, and Mountain Province.
 A case each in Benguet and Laguna had no known contact with a confirmed case or a travel history outside the country.

-The Food and Drug Administration (FDA) had issued emergency use authorizations (EUA) to the Pfizer–BioNTech and the Oxford–AstraZeneca COVID-19 vaccines on January 14 and 28, respectively.
+The Food and Drug Administration (FDA) issued emergency use authorization to the Pfizer–BioNTech and Oxford–AstraZeneca COVID-19 vaccines on January 14 and 28 respectively.

-February 2021

-On February 18, the DOH in Central Visayas announced that two mutations of SARS-CoV-2 were discovered in Cebu.
-The mutations were classified as "mutations under investigation" and were tagged as E484K and N501Y.
+On February 18, the DOH in Central Visayas announced that two SARS-CoV-2 "mutations under investigation", E484K and N501Y, were discovered in Cebu.